-where $Max{Value}$ is the maximum value in the given point set.
+where Max{Value} is the maximum value in the given point set.

-6.1 Determining the threshold $\sigma{avg}$
+6.1.
+Determining the threshold σ{avg}

-In order to determine an appropriate resolution for a uniform grid representation of our non-uniform data points, we would ideally vary the value of $N_x$ , reconstruct using this resolution and measure the error ( $N_y$ and $N_z$ are determined by the proper aspect ratio of our underlying axis-aligned bounding box enclosing the given non-uniform data points).
+In order to determine an appropriate resolution for a uniform grid representation of our non-uniform data points, we would ideally vary the value of N_x , reconstruct using this resolution and measure the error.
+N_y and N_z are determined by the proper aspect ratio of our underlying axis-aligned bounding box enclosing the given non-uniform data points.
 Unfortunately, this is computationally infeasible.
-Hence, in the search for a good heuristic, we did indeed reconstruct a number of test data sets under various resolutions and measured the reconstruction RMS of the point set as well as the average variance of point values (as opposed to the reconstruction error) in each cell, according to Equation 3.
+Hence, in the search for a good heuristic, we did indeed reconstruct a number of test data sets under various resolutions.
+Then we measured the reconstruction RMS of the point set as well as the average variance of point values (as opposed to the reconstruction error) in each cell, according to Equation 3.
 The resulting relationship for the Bypass data set can be seen in Fig. 1.
-We found a similar relationship in all test data sets (a complete listing can be found in Fig. 7 and Fig. 8 in the supplemental material.)

-Based on this analysis, we suggest, that a value of $\sigma{\overline{a}vg} = 0.05$ yields a low RMS.
-In order to use this effectively for an unknown data set, we start from a low value of $N_x$ and increase it until the value of $\sigma{avg}$ falls below the desired value ( $\sigma{avg}$ monotonically decreases with the increase of resolution).
-Typically we double $N_x$ in each step, using $N_x = 8$ as a starting resolution.
-Once $\sigma{avg}$ has a value lower than the specified threshold we then refine the exact value of $N_x$ with a binary-search method.
+We found a similar relationship in all test data sets (a complete listing can be found in the supplemental material).
+Based on this analysis, we suggest, that a value of $\sigma{avg} = 0.05$ yields a low RMS.
+In order to use this effectively for an unknown data set, we start from a low value of N_x and increase it until the value of σ{avg} falls below the desired value. σ{avg} monotonically decreases with the increase of resolution.
+Typically we double N_x in each step, using $N_x = 8$ as a starting resolution.
+Once σ{avg} has a value lower than the specified threshold we refine the exact value of N_x with a binary-search method.

-Arigovindan et al. [3] suggested a heuristic such that the number of uniform points is 4-5 times the number of non-uniform points (i.e., $N_x \cdot N_y \cdot N_z \approx 5 \cdot M$ ).
-With our heuristic, on the other hand, we sometimes find a fourtime sparser representation to be good enough.
+Arigovindan et al. [ASHU05] suggested a heuristic such that the number of uniform points is 4-5 times the number of non-uniform points (i.e., $N_x \cdot N_y \cdot N_z \approx 5 \cdot M$).
+With our heuristic, on the other hand, we sometimes find $\approx 4 \cdot M$ to be good enough.

-Figure 1: Graph showing relation of RMS to $\sigma{avg}$ for the Bypass dataset.
-A hairline shows the suggested threshold of $\sigma{avg}$
+Figure 1: Graph showing relation of RMS to σ{avg} for the Bypass dataset.
+A hairline shows the suggested threshold of σ{avg}

-6.2 Single-Resolution and Improving Regularization
+6.2.
+Single-Resolution and Improving Regularization

-A GPU-based raycaster is implemented for the single resolution rendering.
-The renderer is developed inside the VolumeShop platform [6].
+A GPU-based raycaster is employed for single resolution rendering.
+The renderer is developed inside the VolumeShop platform [BG05].
 The rendering integral is evaluated at each point along the ray by using Eq.
 1. On the fly gradient estimation is used by taking partial derivatives of the function defined in Eq.
-1 and applying the fact that the derivative of a B-spline of degree n is a B-spline of degree n - 1 [24].
+1 and applying the fact that the derivative of a B-spline of degree n is a B-spline of degree n - 1 [Uns99].
 It can be defined as follows:

-$$\frac{\partial \beta^{n}(x)}{\partial x} = \beta^{n-1}(x + \frac{1}{2}) - \beta^{n-1}(x - \frac{1}{2})$$ (9)
+$$\frac{\partial \beta^{n}(x)}{\partial x} = \beta^{n-1}(x+\frac{1}{2}) - \beta^{n-1}(x-\frac{1}{2})$$ (9)

-Table 1 compares our hybrid regularization to the method presented in [26].
+Table 1 compares our hybrid regularization to our previous work [VMG08].
 We used uniform data, computed and thresholded their Laplacian to keep 20% of the original points and reconstructed the complete uniform data set from this sparse representation.

-We observe a 20%-60% improvement in the reconstruction error compared to the results Vuçini et al. [26] present in their work.
+While computational times remain the same, we observe a 20%-60% improvement in the reconstruction error compared to our previous results [VMG08].

-Table 2 compares our method to the work presented by Jang et al. [14, 13].
+Table 2 compares our method to the work presented by Jang et al. [JWH04, JBL06].
 Our method has lower reconstruction errors and improves computation time by several orders of magnitude.